dev-alto/discord-experiments/README.md

 ⇒ `/testskip` - Skips the current track.
 (Future plans to allow skipping to a specific index in the queue)

-⇒ `/timer` - The bot starts/stops an interal stopwatch timer, starting from the time the command is first used until the command is called again, then returning the delta time in ms. For debugging.
+⇒ `/timer` - The bot starts/stops an interal stopwatch timer, starting from the time the command is first used until the command is called again, then returning the delta time in ms. For debugging timing and latency.

 ### plus some other hidden commands too 👻